A New Semester's Game Plan

 Think of the following as a game plan for starting ahead:

-Once you become a face behind the name, they’ll likely notice if you’re not in class which holds you accountable for skipping, so you’re less likely to do it.
+Once you become a face behind the name, they’ll likely notice if you’re not in class which holds you accountable for skipping, so you’re much less likely to make a habit of doing so (not that you ever would).

 Your classmates are a great resource!
 Aside from the usual social reasons, it’s a great idea to make friends with them for academic purposes, too.